Business data providers as alternatives to third party cookies

 Business data providers & the industry

-Business data providers distanced themselves early on, from the part of the industry relying on data collection with the help of, as of now doomed third party cookie.
+Business data providers distanced themselves early on from the part of the industry relying on data collection with the help of the as of now doomed third party cookie.
 For that reason, the consequences following Google’s recent decision will have little impact on their business plans going forward.

-The separation from the main ad-data source pushed this part of the industry to a market niche, while providing them with a degree of independence from Google and mainstream data collections processes.
-Thus, their data gathering methodologies evolved differently.
+The separation from the main ad-data source pushed this part of the industry to a market niche, while providing them with a degree of independence from Google and mainstream data collection processes.
+Therefore, their data gathering methodologies evolved differently.

 By using intelligent data collection technologies and machine learning algorithms to collect publicly available business data, the benefits are twofold.

 Firstly, the data is of higher quality and easier to validate since it is already available publicly.
 And secondly, the whole process is more transparent due to clearly outlined data collecting and processing policies.

 In the climate of big budget marketing and sales campaigns it needs to be said…Data is important.
 Moreover the quality and accuracy of that data is vital.
 For too long the marketing sector relied on big data to drive their quarterly plans and decisions.